Menu

 Example / Use Case

-An e-commerce website owner needs to prevent search engines from indexing checkout and admin pages while ensuring product pages are crawled.
+An e-commerce website manager needs to prevent search engines from indexing checkout and admin pages while ensuring product pages and blog content are fully crawled and discoverable.
+This maximizes crawl budget for important content.

 Input